CKraiss18/inventory_management/README.md

 ## Running Tests

 The package includes a suite of tests to validate its functionality.
-To run the tests, navigate to the package directory and run:
+To run the tests, navigate to the package directory and execute the following command:
 `python tests/test_inventory.py`

+### Important Notes:

+File Cleanup: During the tests, several files (Customer_Information.csv, purchase_records.csv, and inventory_report.txt) are created to validate CSV handling and report generation.
+However, these files are automatically removed at the end of the test suite using a cleanup process (teardown_files()).
+Viewing Generated Files: If you wish to inspect the generated files during testing:

+- Comment out the teardown_files() function in the test file (tests/test_inventory.py).
+- Alternatively, modify the teardown_files() function to exclude specific files from being removed (e.g., inventory_report.txt).

+### In Normal Use:
+When the package is used outside of testing, the generated files will persist and will not be automatically removed.
+These files are designed to provide actionable data:

+- Customer_Information.csv: Tracks customer information and purchase history.
+- purchase_records.csv: Logs all purchase transactions.
+- inventory_report.txt: Contains inventory details and low-stock warnings.

 ## File Outputs